Analysis | Most Trump voters are ready to give Biden a chance. Are Republican politicians?

 It’s not uncommon for the winners of presidential elections to have something of a honeymoon period when even those who voted for their opponents shrug and think, how bad could it be?
 After all, Biden hasn’t had to do anything yet that would bolster his own policy goals or reject the Republicans’, making it a bit more difficult for his political opponents to be mad at him.
 In recent years, though, such a turn has seemed inevitable.

-Biden seems to think that it isn’t, that he can at least maintain enough good will from his opponents to be able to press forward with some success.
+Biden seems to think that it isn’t, that he can at least maintain enough goodwill from his opponents to be able to press forward with some success.
 Part of this may simply be unfounded optimism.
 Part of it may come closer to naivete, with an entire media universe that adheres to Trump’s approach still whirling away offshore.
 But part of it may stem from the recognition that his presidency is tangibly different from the past two, presidencies that saw new levels of partisanship.

 For one thing, Joe Biden is not Black.
 Analysis of the Obama era has invariably found a link between his race and perceptions among his opponents that White Americans were being disadvantaged.
 Obama’s presidency overlapped with a period during which non-White Americans continued to become a larger percentage of the population and the electorate — and Trump’s 2016 election was in part a reaction to the demographic shifts that Obama represented.